ASTR 1210 (O'CONNELL) STUDY GUIDE

 Twitter site routinely reports passages of asteroids within 0.2 AU

 (19 million miles) of the Earth.
-(Note that this includes objects up
+(Note that this includes passages up

 to four times farther than would be nominally considered "hazardous"